 We ensure a focus on the purpose of study as well as the attainment targets from the National Curriculum.

 In the Early Years Foundation Stage, children begin to develop historical skills and knowledge.
-They develop Characteristics of Effective Learning, which are applied in all subjects and areas of learning.
+They develop Characteristics of Effective Teaching and Learning, which are applied in all subjects and areas of learning.

-Understanding The World: People and Communities links most closely to history.
+Understanding The World: Past and Present links most closely to history.

 Children are also developing necessary skills throughout other areas of learning, such as Communication and Language, and Literacy.